Spring Garden Revival

 Professional Site Assessment & Soil Testing Requirements for Hanover’s Glacial Till & Rocky Upland Soils

-A comprehensive site assessment is required, including mandatory soil testing through the UMass Soil & Plant Nutrient Testing Lab for pH, NPK, organic matter, texture, compaction, and contamination.
-Hanover’s soils are often glacial till, rocky, or marine clay, with typical pH values of 5.5–6.5; lime applications (50–100 lbs per 1,000 sq ft) are recommended to achieve a target pH of 6.0–7.0.
-The USDA Web Soil Survey provides detailed drainage and seasonal water table data.
-Site preparation includes removing existing vegetation, rough grading (minimum 1–2% slope away from structures), incorporating 1–3 inches of compost into the top 6–8 inches, and final grading with 4–6 inches of screened loam.
-Infrastructure protection requires Dig Safe (811) notification at least 72 hours in advance.
+A comprehensive site assessment is required, including mandatory soil testing through the UMass Soil & Plant Nutrient Testing Lab (pH, NPK, organic matter, texture, compaction, contamination).
+Hanover’s glacial till and rocky upland soils are typically acidic (pH 5.5–6.5); lime application (50–100 lbs per 1,000 sq ft) is often necessary to reach the target pH of 6.0–7.0.
+The USDA Web Soil Survey identifies drainage classifications and seasonal water tables.
+Preparation includes removing vegetation, rough grading (1–2% slope from structures), incorporating 1–3 inches of compost into the top 6–8 inches, and finishing with 4–6 inches of screened loam.
+Dig Safe (811) notification is required at least 48–72 hours before excavation.

 Massachusetts Conservation Commission Requirements for Sod Installation & Water Quality Protection

 Sod installation near wetlands or streams in Hanover is regulated under the Wetlands Protection Act (M.G.L. c.
-131, § 40), with 25–50 foot buffer zones requiring Requests for Determination of Applicability (RDA) or Notices of Intent (NOI).
-Immediate stabilization within 24–48 hours is mandated to protect water quality, along with tree and root zone protection and MS4 stormwater coordination.
-Sod provides superior erosion control compared to seeding, reducing sediment transport into Massachusetts waterways.
+131, § 40), with 25–50 foot buffer zones and RDA/NOI permits required within jurisdiction.
+Immediate stabilization (within 24–48 hours) is mandated to protect water quality, along with tree and root zone protection and MS4 stormwater coordination.
+Sod provides superior erosion control compared to seeding, reducing sediment runoff into Massachusetts waterways.
 Early consultation with the Conservation Commission is advised for permit coordination, environmental impact documentation, and inspection scheduling.

 Hanover Conservation Commission